ProjectIxian/projectixian.github.io/_tech_docs/data_formats.md

 This enables Ixian to rapidly generate as many new addresses as required with a low computational impact.
 Verification of the new addresses requires the original public key, but since that may be cached, transactions need only include the `primary address` and the `nonce` value, reducing network requirements.

+Note: A `nonce` value is exactly 16 bytes long, with the only exception when the address being generated represents the `Primary Address` for that specific public key.
+This Primary Address is calculated with a null `nonce` value.

 The `nonce` is generated as follows:

 ```